rishighai97/spring-security-by-code-examples/chapter_6/README.md

     - Override doFilterInternal and shouldNotFilter
     - should not filter
         - Return !request.getServletPath().equals("/login") : Filter should not work for any endpoint other than login
+        - As we did getServletPath, we do not need an endpoint defined in some controller
     - Configure AuthenticationManager
         - Autowire AuthenticationManager bean
         - Create authenication manager bean in Project Config by overriding authenticationManagerBean